AI Strategy

 “We want to use AI to improve customer experience.”
 What does that mean?
 Which customers?
 Which touchpoint?
 What does “improve” look like?
 How will you measure it?
 These questions feel slow when everyone is under pressure to show progress.
 So nobody asks them before development starts.

-What's missing in this pattern is not a better engineering team.
-It's an independent reference point.
-A structured estimate, completed before development begins, that forces clarity about what's being built, what it costs, and what assumptions are being made.
-That reference point shouldn't come from the vendor building the project, because their incentives aren't aligned with yours on this question.
+What’s missing is not a better engineering team.
+It’s an independent reference point — a structured estimate, completed before development begins, that forces clarity about what’s being built, what it costs, and what assumptions are being made.
+That reference point shouldn’t come from the vendor building the project, because their incentives aren’t aligned with yours on this question.

 Diagnostic questions: